KieranHunt/kieran.casa/_posts/2023-03-21-half-marathon-training-plan.md

 | 16   | Rest   | 5 km                | 3 km                | 3 km                | Rest   | Half marathon         |                             |

 ## Diary

+### 2023-03-28

+Back on the treadmill today.
+[Last week's calibration](#2023-03-22) seems to have worked since the treadmill matched the watch really well.
+However, most of our gym's treadmills impose a thirty minute time limit on runs.
+That makes it a little annoying when you're running > 6 min/km.
+That either means you need to seek out treadmills with longer time limits or just run faster...

+- Distance: 5.01 km
+- Time: 34m 48s

+I get pretty bored while running inside.
+Often I listen to music but today I went with podcasts.
+I listened to the tail end of [Hackers Incorporated's *Lessons Learned in 2022-ish*](https://hackersincorporated.com/episodes/lessons-learned-in-2022-ish) ([archive](https://archive.ph/ZRly6)) the start of [ATP's *526: Food Comes From Cans*](https://atp.fm/526) ([archive](https://archive.ph/f6ISd)).

 ### 2023-03-26